zhaoama/ADAN7900/README.md

 ![Regression Model](images/Regression_Model.png)

-This regression model predicts ‘sale.dollars’ based on three key socioeconomic variables:
+This regression model predicts `sale.dollars` based on three key socioeconomic variables:
 `high.school`: The percentage or level of high school education in the population.
 `bachelor`: The percentage or level of bachelor's degree attainment in the population.
 `unemployment`: The unemployment rate in each city.